|Popular in||December||High demand for flights, 3% potential price rise|

 |Round-trip from||C$ 287||From Toronto to Los Angeles|

-Information is based on travel restrictions for travel to Los Angeles within the United States
+Information is based on travel restrictions from Canada to Los Angeles

-Most visitors from USA need to provide a negative COVID-19 test result and/or quarantine to enter Los Angeles.
+Most visitors from Canada need to provide a negative COVID-19 test result and/or quarantine to enter Los Angeles.

 COVID-19 testing requirements

-Visitors from USA are not required to quarantine after entering Los Angeles.
+Visitors from Canada are not required to quarantine after entering Los Angeles.

 Returning to Canada from Los Angeles

 COVID-19 testing requirements

-Visitors from Los Angeles must present a negative RT-PCR (NAAT) or Antigen (quick-test) test taken 24 hours before departing to USA.
+Visitors from Los Angeles must present a negative RT-PCR (NAAT) or Antigen (quick-test) test taken 72 hours for RT-PCR (NAAT) and 1 day for Antigen (quick-test) before departing to Canada.

-Visitors from Los Angeles are not required to quarantine after entering USA.
+Visitors from Los Angeles are not required to quarantine after entering Canada.

 YTO - LAX